mwilliamson/spur.py/README.md

 ### SshShell

-Requires a hostname and a username.
-Also requires some combination of a password and private key, as necessary to authenticate:
+Requires a hostname.
+Also requires some combination of a username, password and private key, as necessary to authenticate:

 ```python